 Our adventure finishes in the most important sanctuary of the Macedonians, Dion, where Alexander feasted with his men and prepared them for the battles and marches to come on their epic journey east.

-On this tour we will see some of the greatest temples, cities and tombs of the Greek and Macedonian world.
+On this archaeological tour in Greece we will see some of the greatest temples, cities and tombs of the Greek and Macedonian world.
 We will travel through lush forests and steep mountain ranges; we will gaze out on the Aegean Sea and sleep by the shores of a beautiful lake.
 Along the way we’ll enjoy some of the best cuisine and wines that this wonderful region has to offer, and experience its renowned hospitality time and time again.